revature-revtech-3/project-3-front-end-beta/STARTUP.md

 3. Build Jenkins Job `Project-3-Front-End-Beta` which handles the building of the frontend (which is connected to and hosted by AWS S3)
 4. Navigate to `http://revature-tech.s3.amazonaws.com/dist/rev-tech/index.html` to access the application

-TO RUN ANGUALR MATERIAL FOR THEME CHANGING
+TO RUN ANGUALR MATERIAL FOR THEME CHANGING:
 ----
 1. Run `ng add @angular/material` to install angular material
 2. Pick  Custom theme